What are roundworms?

 "The most common consequence of roundworms is growth reduction."

 The life cycle of Toxocara canis is more complicated than that of other nematode worms found in dogs.
-Roundworms can complete their life cycle in immature dogs, but as the pup's immune system matures (usually by 6 months of age), the larval stages will become "arrested" or encyst in the pup's muscles Roundworm larvae swallowed by adult dogs usually encyst in the dog's tissues.
-Few roundworms will mature in the bowel of infected adult dogs.
-Consequently few eggs are passed in the stool leading to difficulty in definitive diagnosis and treatment.
+Roundworms can complete their life cycle in immature dogs, but as the pup's immune system matures (usually by 6 months of age), the larval stages of the roundworm will become arrested and will encyst (become enclosed in a cyst) in the pup's muscles.
+They can remain encysted in the dog’s tissues for months or years.
+Roundworm larvae swallowed by adult dogs usually encyst in the dog's tissues with very few roundworms maturing into adults in the bowel of the dog.
+As a result, very few eggs are passed in the stool leading to difficulty in diagnosis and treatment.

-In intact female dogs, encysted Toxocara canis larvae can resume development after estrus, and she can shed eggs in the stool at that time.
-With dogs that have been spayed or castrated, development of a roundworm infection may indicate that there is an underlying immune system disease that has allowed the encysted larvae to complete their life cycle.
+In an intact female dog, encysted Toxocara canis larvae can resume development after estrus (heat), and she can shed eggs in the stool at that time.
+With dogs that have been spayed, development of a roundworm infection may indicate that there is an underlying immune system disease that has allowed the encysted larvae to complete their life cycle.

-Toxascaris leonina can complete their life cycle in any age of dog, or in cats.
+Toxascaris leonina can complete their life cycle in dogs of any age.

 How are roundworms diagnosed?